TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 I decided to try another line of attack.
 Why does the Statistics Graph work when the Statistics Card doesn't?
 Time for a deep dive into the source code.

-The first difference is that the two cards call different query functions in the statistics recorder.
+The first difference is that the two cards call different query functions in the [statistics recorder](https://github.com/home-assistant/core/blob/dev/homeassistant/components/recorder/statistics.py).
 The Statistics Graph uses `statistics_during_period` and the Statistics card uses `statistic_during_period`.
 The first one returns multiple values between start and end, at regular intervals.
 The intervals can be 5 minutes, hours, days, weeks or months.
 The second one returns a single value for the complete range.
 Both as expected.

-The `statistics` query reads values from the short term statistics database for 5 minute intervals, and the long term statistics database for the longer intervals.
+The `statistics` query [reads values](https://github.com/home-assistant/core/blob/023ecf2a642c75ee11411d8e881b54c0cfbca529/homeassistant/components/recorder/statistics.py#L1931) from the short term statistics database for 5 minute intervals, and the long term statistics database for the longer intervals.
 Makes sense.

-The `statistic` query uses a combination of short and long term statistics depending on the start and end points.
+The `statistic` query uses a [combination](https://github.com/home-assistant/core/blob/023ecf2a642c75ee11411d8e881b54c0cfbca529/homeassistant/components/recorder/statistics.py#L1644) of short and long term statistics depending on the start and end points.
 If the start or end involve a fraction of an hour, the query reads from short term statistics for the partial hour.
 Then uses long term statistics for the complete hours in the range.
 Also makes sense.

 Then it hit me.
 The date picker has a partial hour at the end of the range *and* external statistics entities don't have any short term statistics.
 I doubled checked the code.
-If there are no short term statistics the final partial hour of the range is ignored.
+If there are no short term statistics, the final partial hour of the range is ignored.

 # Confirmation